pieroproietti/penguins-eggs/sourceforge/metadata.md

 Fast: does not copy the original filesystem but the livefs is obtained instantly, through binding and overlay.
 In addition, the --fast option creates the ISO using lz4, reducing compression time during the development up to 10 times!

-Versatile: if you want more control on the production of your iso, try the flag --dry in produce.
-It's instantaneous: will generate filesystem directory, iso structure complete and the related scripts to bind/ubind filesystem, squash it and create iso.
-You can change the liveFs and the iso structure as much as you need, stop the work and restart tomorrow.
+Versatile: if you want more control on the production of your iso, try the flag --dry in produce. immediately will generate filesystem directory, iso structure complete and the related scripts to bind/ubind filesystem, squash it and create or re-create yours iso as much times as you need.

-Safe: only use original .deb packages, without any modification to your repository lists.
+Safe: only use the original distro's packages, without any modification in your repository lists.

-Supported: I'm trying to give as documentation and support possible: sources, sources documentation generate automatically, gitbook (only italian), facebook page and group, gitter.
+Supported: I'm trying to give you as documentation and support is possible: sources, automatic documentation sources (always updated), gitbook (only italian), facebook page and group, gitter.

+Community: here we are!
+At the moment the biggest problem of this software is the lacks of a community.
+I hope with the time to grow up it, you can help following the project, spreading it, making rewiews and so on.
+"No man is an island entire of itself" (John Donne)

+Community: currently the biggest problem with this software is the lack of a community.
+I hope that over time it will grow.
+You can help by following the project and helping to spread it.
+"No man is an island entire of itself..."
+John Donne

 Please: feel free to contact me for any suggestions and don't forgot to rate the project.